A recipe for Prosecco Waffles! These light and airy waffles are topped with Prosecco-infused strawberries and shaved white chocolate.

 - Shaved white chocolate

-In a medium bowl, beat egg whites until stiff peaks form.
+- In a medium bowl, beat the egg whites until stiff peaks form.
 Lightly fold into the batter until no streaks remain.
-Let batter sit until bubbles form on surface, 20-30 minutes.

-Serve with the Prosecco-soaked strawberries, shaved white chocolate,and honey/syrup if desired.
+- Serve the waffles warm with the Prosecco-soaked strawberries, shaved white chocolate, edible flowers,and honey/syrup if desired.